Writing a Character Reference Letter for Court (Templates)

 Where do you send the character reference?

-A character reference letter should be sent to the defendant or their lawyer and not directly to the judge or magistrate.
+It should be sent to the defendant or their lawyer, not directly to the judge or magistrate.
 Once they have reviewed the letter, they can then forward it to the judge or magistrate.
-Note that the letter has to be addressed to the presiding judge or magistrate and NOT the court.
+Note that the letter has to be addressed to the presiding judge or magistrate and not the court.

 When do you send the character reference?